grails-plugins/grails-release/README.md

 ==============

 This plugin enables you to publish application WAR files and plugin packages (zip files) to Maven-compatible repositories.
 It can also install them to your local Maven cache.
-Plugins can be published to both Maven-compatible and Subversion repositories.

 Installation
 ------------